andersonopt/website/content/why-anderson.md

 ### Stay On The Same Page

 Our cloud infrastructure keeps your team's work in one place and updates across all users in real time.
-No more digging through shared drives and email attachments, and no more lost work because someone forgot to click save.
+No more digging through shared drives and email attachments, and no more lost work because someone forgot to click "Save."

 {{< /column >}}